HITARTH3452/User_Managemnet-_System/README.md

 # User_Managemnet-_System

+## Framework and language used
+* SprigBoot
-SprigBoot , Java
+* Java

+## Data flow

+### Controller
-Controller - @GetMapping , @Postmaping , @RequestMapping, @DeleteMapping, @PutMapping
+@GetMapping , @Postmaping , @RequestMapping, @DeleteMapping, @PutMapping

+### Service
-Service - getAllums , getuserbasedonId, addUser, removeUmsById, updateUMSStatusById Repo - getUmsfromdataSources, save, remove, update
+getAllums , getuserbasedonId, addUser, removeUmsById, updateUMSStatusById Repo - getUmsfromdataSources, save, remove, update

-Data Structure - ArrayList
+## Data Structure
+* ArrayList

+## Summary
-Summary - its a project of user management system which take response of data of user and give the data as requested
+* its a project of user management system which take response of data of user and give the data as requested